awslabs/data-on-eks/website/docs/blueprints/ai-ml/jupyterhub.md

 When adding the load balancer DNS name in the value field of CNAME in ChangeIP make sure to add a dot(`.`) at the end of the load-balancer DNS name.
 :::

-Now typing the domain url in the browser should redirect to the Cognito login page.
+Now typing the domain url in the browser should redirect to the Jupyterhub login page.

 ![](img/Cognito-Sign-in.png)